dashih/gas/README.md

-# gas
+# Danny's Gas Utility
-Track MPG and other stats for gas cars
+Track MPG and other stats for Danny's cars.